Superrehtard/old_diaspora_wiki/Installing-on-dreamhost.md

 - I'm going to ask them if these 3 specific processes (redis-server, resque, websocket_server) can be run (j4v4m4n)
 - We can still do it asynchronously, whenever you want to sync, ssh into your shell and run redis-server and resque, login to your pod, do your things, kill those processes and logout from shell.
 Yeah, not a great way to run, but you get to keep your data.
+- There is an option in config/application.yml to run in single process mode, that way we don't have to depend on resque

 ### MySQL